 Personal Bankruptcy Glossary of Terms | Wisconsin Edition

 We know legal jargon can feel overwhelming, and especially during a stressful time like when you’re thinking about bankruptcy.
 That’s why we wrote up the glossary below, which contains common personal bankruptcy terms and simple definitions.
 If you still have questions about any legal terms, give us a ring or send us an email.
+Our FAQ page can help you answer common bankruptcy questions.

 341 meeting: also known as a “meeting of creditors” or “trustee meeting,” the 341 meeting is the first meeting between the trustee, debtor, and the debtor’s bankruptcy attorney, after a petition for bankruptcy has been filed.
 At this meeting, the trustee assigned to the case asks the debtor yes/no questions about their assets, debts, and finances in general.
 Creditors are invited to this meeting, but they rarely attend.
 The meeting normally takes no more than 15 minutes and does not happen in front of a judge, though the debtor is required to swear they will tell the truth.
 341 meetings take place at the federal courthouse in Milwaukee, Kenosha, Oshkosh, Green Bay, or Madison, depending on where you live.